PreciousDcoder/Professional-Survey-Takers-Analysis-with-PowerBi/README.md

 5. **Professional Development**: To understand the career growth opportunities and challenges faced by data science professionals, including access to training and professional development resources.

 ## Methodology
 The survey was distributed to tech workers in the data science field through various online platforms and professional networks.
 Respondents provided data on their salary, job satisfaction, work-life balance, location, age, and other relevant factors.
-The collected data was then cleaned, processed, and visualized using Power BI to create an interactive dashboard that presents the findings in an accessible and informative manner.The raw data for this survey was sourced from GitHub, ensuring transparency and accessibility for further research and verification.
+The collected data was then cleaned, processed, and visualized using Power BI to create an interactive dashboard that presents the findings in an accessible and informative manner.
+The raw data for this survey was sourced from GitHub, ensuring transparency and accessibility for further research and verification.

 ## Significance
 The insights derived from this survey and visualized in the Power BI dashboard will: